tolitius/mxterm/README.md

 Epoch[0] Validation-accuracy=0.58284885
 ```

-By default `nn/fit` would train for a single epoch.
+By default `nn/fit` would train for a single epoch, notice `Epoch[0]` above.
-`58.2%` validation accuracy is not exactly high, let's train it with some more epochs and with better metrics:
+`58.2%` validation accuracy is not exactly high, let's train it with some more epochs and with better metrics.

 #### Better metrics